oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 # Summary of conclusions

+Each observation or recommendation summary item heading is linked to further discussion in this document.

 ## Observations

 - [Complexity of supporting software environment](#complexity-of-supporting-software-environment)

-    A complex, dynamic supporting environment can bring great benefits to a project in terms of ready-to-use functionality, but may also come with a price to pay whenit comes to long-term sustainability.
+    A complex, dynamic supporting environment can bring great benefits to a project in terms of ready-to-use functionality, but may also come with a price to pay when it comes to long-term sustainability.
 Choose carefully!

 - [Browser vs non-browser code](#browser-vs-non-browser-code)